 So in this article, I’m going to give you 7 steps for turning down a job, and 4 example emails you can copy and send.

 Let’s get started…

-We’ll look at examples of how to inform the employer you’ve accepted another offer, and examples of how to decline the job offer without telling them the reason.
+We’ll look at examples of how to tell the employer you’re accepting another offer, and examples of how to decline the job without telling them the reason.
 (You don’t need to share a specific reason for declining.
 That’s up to you.)